cncf/clomonitor/docs/dev.md

 The CLOMonitor frontend is a single page application written in [TypeScript](https://www.typescriptlang.org) using [React](https://reactjs.org).

-In the backend section we mentioned how to install the frontend dependencies and build it.
+In the backend section, we mentioned how to install the frontend dependencies and build it.
 That should be enough if you are only going to work on the backend.
 However, if you are planning to do some work on the frontend, it's better to launch an additional server which will rebuild the web application as needed whenever a file is modified.

 The frontend development server can be launched using the following command: